 2. Go to the cinema – Cinemas in Amsterdam tend to show films in their original language with added Dutch subtitles.
 There are some lovely cinemas in the city including the stunning art nouveau Pathé Tuschinski (Reguliersbreestraat 26-34, near Rembrandtplein).
 The nearby Pathé De Munt (round the corner on Vijzelstraat) is a 13 screen multiplex with all the latest releases.
 Or jump on a ferry at Amsterdam Central and visit EyeFilm which has film-themed exhibitions and shows a regular program of retrospective films.

 3. Hang out in Amsterdam’s library – The OBA is Amsterdam’s central library located at Oosterdokskade, a few minutes walk east of Central station.
-Spread over 10 levels there are plenty of things to do.
+Spread over 9 levels there are plenty of things to do.
 You can browse international newspapers and magazines at the mezzanine level.
 Grab a book and lounge on one of the easy chairs.
-Or head up to the top floor La Place self-service restaurant and enjoy some good views of Amsterdam.
+Or head up to the top floor Babel café/restaurant and enjoy some good views of Amsterdam.
 There are exhibition areas and the bottom level is reserved for kids.
 Note internet access is only free for members, non-members pay €1 for 30 minutes.
-The OBA is open daily until 2200, there is also a Vapiano pizza/pasta restaurant nextdoor.
+The OBA is open daily until 2200, there is also a Vapiano pizza/pasta restaurant next-door.

 4. Go shopping at Bijenkorf – Amsterdam does not have much in the way of large shopping malls.
 De Bijenkorf (or “Bee Hive”) is the largest department store in Amsterdam and is located on Dam Square.
 With 5 levels this store sells designer label clothes and accessories, kitchenware, household and electronic items, luggage, stationary, books, music and gifts.
 On the top floor you can find Bijenkorf Kitchen, a self-service restaurant.
 Bijenkorf is open daily.

 6. Grab a theatre bargain – After 10am each day log onto the Last Minute Ticket Shop (LMTS) website.
 It sells selected theatre shows and concert tickets in Amsterdam for that day at a discounted price – normally 50% off but sometimes up to 65% off.
 Some performances will only be suitable for Dutch speakers so avoid those marked ‘NL’.
-Note, the LMTS ticket offices have been closed and sales are online only with 2 tickets maximum per client.
+Note, the LMTS allows only 2 tickets maximum per client.
 If everything is sold-out or nothing takes your fancy on LMTS, then there are daily comedy shows at Boom Chicago, international jazz at Bimhuis, classical concerts at Concertgebouw and high caliber performances at the National Opera/Ballet.

 11. Monitor Buienradar – You can keep your eye on the rainy weather by checking out Buienradar.
-This popular Dutch site has rain shower radar maps giving expected projections for the coming 3 or 24 hours – click “Radar +3uur” for the next 3 hours of showers.
+This popular Dutch site (owned by the RTL media company) has rain shower radar maps giving expected projections for the coming 3 or 24 hours – click “Radar +3uur” for the next 3 hours of showers.